miklevin/MikeLev.in/_posts/2023-07-20-hear-oh-israel-reciting-the-shema-is-not-a-time-for-talking.md

 There were no replies to text or emails.
 I had zero information nor responses to rational and reasonable requests.
 I was in the dark.

+I think this comes down to attempts to tell me what to do and how I can behave.
+This is about trying to tell me what to do and what is right and wrong.
+This is about pretending to take reasonable and rational actions, but in reality it's about control.
+It's about trying to control me.